alphagreen84/Crime_Map/README.md

 # **Visualize the criminals in your neigbourhood **

-This code scrapes data from different sources and visualize persons that been convicted in court.
+This code scrapes data from different sources and visualize persons that has been convicted in court.
-It shows the persons home location on Google Maps.
-No informtion about the conviction.

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)